 - Essential Galapagos (9 Days): “The Galapagos Islands have a bit of a reputation – think the wildest wildlife, colourful underwater worlds and some of the most remote beaches and rock forms on earth.
 Spend nine days discovering this explorer’s dream, staying at the bustling centres of Isla San Cristobal, Isabela and Santa Cruz, and top and tailing your island escapade in Ecuador’s capital, Quito.
 Volcanoes, marine iguanas, playful sea lions and the giant tortoise all await on this animal-focused island getaway – what’s not to love about the Galapagos?”

-If you are looking for a rugged adventure in a gorgeous setting, then you need to plan a trip to Bolivia.
-While not a destination for the faint-hearted, there are significant rewards for travelers willing to push their comfort zones.
+f you are looking for a rugged adventure in a gorgeous setting, you need to plan a trip to Bolivia.
+It ranks 80th in the global peace index so it is not a destination for the faint-hearted.
+But, there are significant rewards for travelers willing to push their comfort zones.

 With the capital city, La Paz, soaring a remarkable 11,942 feet above sea level, Bolivia’s altitude is something to note.
 This means that first-time travelers to the country should take their time settling in.

 - For a sight unlike anything you’ve witnessed before, you need to make your way to the salt flats of Uyuni.